bogzbonny/yeehaw/_TODO.md

             editor the Pane should be replaced with just the containing text
               - OR could take a snapshot right when the editor opens and use that snapshot except maybe make it a bit more pale

-01. proper shutdown of other threads in terminal pane (terminal_test doesn't completely shut down).

 01. support taffy as a layout structure.
      - Taffy low-level API (0.6.0 fixes ownership issues I was facing)